zmarffy/apt-repo/README.md

 # `apt-repo`

-`apt-repo` is a program to create and host an APT repo on your computer.
+`apt-repo` is a program to create and host an APT repo on your server or GitHub.

 ## Requirements